osenpb/dawi_frontend/README.md

-🃏 Dynamic Image Card Stack

-An interactive image stack component built with React and Motion.
-Features smooth 3D animations, drag interactions, and a reusable component architecture that can work with any type of stackable content.
+# Ayni - hotel reservations

 A minimalist e-commerce built with Angular 20 and Tailwind.
+Features smooth, fast interactions, and reusable component architecture.

-✨ Frontend Technologies
+## ✨ Frontend Technologies

   - Angular 20
   - TypeScript
   - Tailwind CSS 4

-🚀 Features
+## 🚀 Features

-  - admin - Panel de administración (dashboard, gestión de productos, categorías, pedidos)
-  - auth - Autenticación (login, registro)
-  - cart - Carrito de compras
-  - checkout - Proceso de checkout (formulario, pago)
+- admin – Administrative module (dashboard, product, category and order management)
+- auth – Authentication module (login and registration)
-  - home - Página principal (navbar, footer, categorías, marcas, about us)
+- home – Landing module (navigation bar, footer, categories, brands, about section)
-  - order - Mis pedidos
-  - payment - Página de pago
-  - product - Catálogo de productos (listado, detalle, búsqueda)
+- reservas – Reservation management

-📍 The Process
+## 📍 The Process

-I wanted to create something that felt user-friendly and elegant, but with the real flow of a ecommerce.
-Started with a simple drag concept but realized it needed that extra dimension to feel authentic.
-I started to add payment notifications and other UX/UI elements to do this visually more comfortable for the user, without include over-engineering in the components that i used.
+The goal of this project was to build a platform that connects clients with hotels across Peru, delivering a user-friendly experience while maintaining the real-world flow of a reservation system.

-🎯 Architecture
+## 🎯 Architecture

     /-app
       |-core